Application Procedures-Individual Residents

 Step 6 - Fees

-Examination fee: $45 (effective March 1, 2015 this fee will be $50) per scheduled exam date at a California Department of Insurance examination site or $78 (effective March 1, 2015 this fee will be $83) per scheduled examination date at a PSI examination site.
+- Examination fee: $50 per scheduled exam date at a California Department of Insurance examination site or $83 per scheduled examination date at a PSI examination site.

 Step 7 - Schedule and pass examination.
 This link will provide you with information on how to schedule your examination: Insurance License Examination Information